elves/elvish.io/src/ref/language.md

 These three syntaxes all evaluate to strings: they are interchangeable.
 For instance, `xyz`, `'xyz'` and `"xyz"` are different syntaxes for the same string, and they are always equivalent.

-Note that Elvish does **not** have number types; this is partly a consequence of barewords being a syntax for strings.
+Note that Elvish does **not** have a separate number type.
 For instance, in the command `+ 1 2`, both `1` and `2` are strings, and it is the command `+` that knows to treat its arguments as numbers.

+This design is driven by syntax -- Because barewords are always treated as strings, and digits are barewords, we cannot treat words like `1` as number literals.
+At some point the language may get a dedicated number type (or several number types), but they will likely need to be constructed explicitly, e.g. `(number 1)`.

 # List and Map